pop42/mac-setup/README.md

 You need a good browser...
 [Google Chrome](//google.com/chrome) is my favorite.
 Download the _.dmg_ file, click to install and follow instructions.

-Afterwards, I suggest signing into chrome with your google account and syncing.
+Afterwards, I suggest sign in to chrome with your Google account and syncing.

-## LastPass
+## Passwords

+Use Lastpass or 1Password.
+Either works.

-If you have it synced from your earlier google accounts, you can just log into it.
+If you have it synced from your earlier Google accounts, you can just log into it.
 Otherwise, download it, install it and use it for your passwords.

 ## Fonts